esso23/pypollution/readme.md

 ## Pollution-absorbing buildings

-**Note: This is feature is not available when pyAlienLife is installed**
+**Note: This feature is not available when pyAlienLife is installed**

 ![](doc/botanical-nursery.png)